 All applicants must apply through the UConn Application.
-You may use either application to apply for admission to our main campus in Storrs and our four regional campuses.
+You may use this application to apply for admission to our main campus in Storrs and our four regional campuses.
 Connecticut residents not admitted to Storrs will automatically be considered for admission to a regional UConn campus.
 See Regional Campuses for available programs.
 International applicants should visit the International Transfer Applicants page for application instructions.

 Due to the number of applications received, interviews are not part of the admissions process.